| Despite your best efforts to bring

 The transfer of ownership to a buyer willing to assume full

+responsibility for the mortgage obligation.
 While some loans, including most adjustable rate mortgages (ARM)

 are assumable without prior approval or buyer qualification, many